nativewind/nativewind/apps/website/docs/guides/universal-system.md

 }
 ```

-For web, this library simply provides a compatibilty layer for React Native Web.
+For web, this library simply provides a compatibility layer for React Native Web.
 You use the Tailwind CLI/Postcss like